kf000/Wordle-Solver/README.md

 With comprehensive_word_list.txt results will be spotless, but the script will take longer to run.

 Appoximately 46 times longer as the complexity of the algorithm is n^3 (n being the number of english words considered).

+I would recommend you to start with word_list.txt, if results are not satisfactory, you can re-run the script with comprehensive_word_list.txt.

 ```sh
 ENGLISH_WORDS_FILE = r"word_list.txt"